rikhuijzer/phd-thesis/chapters/introduction.typ

 (e.g., #parencite(<hastie2009elements>)),
 the focus is not on explaining the model, but on predicting the outcome.
 In this paradigm, a model can even completely lack interpretability, i.e., a _black-box_, as long as it predicts well.
-For example, nobody can fully understand why neural networks, such as modern Large Language Models (LLMs), or human brains in referees, make certain predictions.
+For example, nobody can fully understand why neural networks, such as modern Large Language Models (LLMs), or human brains, make certain predictions.
 As long as the model is useful and safe, this lack of understanding is accepted in certain contexts.
 There is some understanding about the effectiveness required to work with such models or referees, though.
 For a referee, this is is tested in the form of a long process of graduating through the various levels of refereeing before being allowed to referee a World Cup final.